buildbot/buildbot/master/docs/manual/cfg-buildslaves-ec2.rst

 Spot instances
 --------------

-If you would prefer to use spot instances for running your builds, you can accomplish that by passing in a True value to the ``spot_instance`` parameter to the EC2LatentBuildSlave constructor.
+If you would prefer to use spot instances for running your builds, you can accomplish that by passing in a True value to the ``spot_instance`` parameter to the :class:`~buildbot.worker.ec2.EC2LatentWorker` constructor.
 Additionally, you may want to specify ``max_spot_price`` and ``price_multiplier`` in order to limit your builds' budget consumption.

 ::

-    from buildbot.plugins import buildslave
+    from buildbot.plugins import worker
-    c['slaves'] = [
+    c['workers'] = [
-        buildslave.EC2LatentBuildSlave('bot1', 'sekrit', 'm1.large',
+        worker.EC2LatentWorker('bot1', 'sekrit', 'm1.large',
                                'ami-12345', region='us-west-2',
                                identifier='publickey',
                                secret_identifier='privatekey',
                                elastic_ip='208.77.188.166',
                                placement='b', spot_instance=True,
                                max_spot_price=0.09,
                                price_multiplier=1.15,
                                product_description='Linux/UNIX')
     ]

 This example would attempt to create a m1.large spot instance in the us-west-2b region costing no more than $0.09/hour.